On bi-enriched $\infty$-categories: Enriched -categories of enriched functors

 \subsection{Enriched $\infty$-categories of enriched functors as an internal hom}

-Next we prove that the weakly enriched $\infty$-categories of enriched functors of Notation \ref{bbbb} are in fact pseudo-enriched, enriched $\infty$-categories, respectively, under reasonable conditions (Theorem \ref{psinho}), and identify such as the internal hom for the tensor product of enriched $\infty$-categories (Theorem \ref{cloff}).
+In the following we prove that the weakly enriched $\infty$-categories of enriched functors of Notation \ref{bbbb} are in fact pseudo-enriched, enriched $\infty$-categories, respectively, under reasonable conditions (Theorem \ref{psinho}), and identify such as the internal hom for the tensor product of enriched $\infty$-categories (Theorem \ref{cloff}).

 \begin{theorem} \begin{enumerate} \item Let $\mV^\ot \to \Ass$ be a small $\infty$-operad, $ (\mW^\otimes \to \Ass, \T)$ a small localization pair, $\mM^\circledast \to \mV^\ot$ a small weakly left enriched $\infty$-category and $\mN^\circledast \to \mV^\ot \times \mW^\ot$ a small right $\T$-enriched $\infty$-category.
 Then $\Enr\Fun_{\mV, \emptyset}(\mM, {\mN})^\circledast \to \mW^\ot $ is right $\T$-enriched.